Trip Facts

 Trip overview

 Over 12 days, you ride from Kathmandu through western Nepal, crossing deep river gorges, dusty hill roads, and high Himalayan tracks to reach Lapcha Syar, a remote viewpoint that offers clear Mt Kailash darshan from Nepal, without entering Tibet.
-On a good day, the sight is quiet, powerful, and deeply personal—no crowds, no checkpoints, just you and the mountain.
+On a good day, the sight is quiet, powerful, and deeply personal — no crowds, no checkpoints, just you and the mountain.

 The route passes through villages rarely visited by outsiders, where life moves slowly and hospitality is genuine.
-You’ll eat simple, organic local food, meet Humli and Limi people, and experience the raw beauty of a remote Nepal motorbike tour in Humla.
+You’ll eat simple, organic local food, meet Humli and Limi people, and experience the raw beauty of a remote motorbike tour in Humla.
 This journey is as much about the ride as it is about being far from everything familiar.

 Mt Kailash View Motorbike Tour: Kathmandu to Limi Valley, Nepal Highlights